-I had never in my life seen so many black people in the theater.
-And the reason was that never before, in the entire history of the American theater, had so much of the truth of black people’s lives been seen on the stage.
-Black people had ignored the theater because the theater had always ignored them.
+I had never in my life seen so many black people in the theatre.
+And the reason was that never before, in the entire history of the American theatre, had so much of the truth of black people’s lives been seen on the stage.
+Black people had ignored the theatre because the theatre had always ignored them.

 Growing up, Lorraine’s home was busy with prominent Black intellectuals coming to visit her parents: including W.E.B.
 Du Bois and Paul Robeson.
 Her upbringing taught her;